 To measure the power imported from and exported to the grid, a pair of CTs or one three-phase meter must be installed at the service entry point in or near the main service panel.
-Two CTs are provided with each inverter.
-The inverter is capable of a third-party meter connection; see section 10.6 for more information.
+Two CTs are provided with each inverter with a 300A rating.